-All UW–Madison faculty, students, and staff who are involved in research involving human participants are required to comply with federal, state and university policies for the protection of human research participants.
+All UW–Madison faculty, students, and staff who are involved in research involving human subjects are required to comply with federal, state and university policies for the protection of human research subjects.
 The HRPP maintains the human subjects research protections policies utilized by the UW–Madison Institutional Review Boards (IRBs) and campus officials.

 All research involving human subjects must be reviewed by an IRB.
 UW–Madison has three IRBs: the Health Sciences IRB, the Health Sciences Minimal Risk IRB, and the Education and Social/Behavioral Science IRB.
 Researchers can send their protocols involving human subjects to the appropriate IRB based on the type of research project.